 Infiltrations of cold air also produce a feeling of loss of comfort for users.
 These infiltrations of cold air also increase the difference in temperature between the different floors of the building.

 Air tightness in passive houses

 Due to the fact that, in most climates, a passive house requires mechanical support for the continuous supply of outdoor air, an excellent sealing of the building envelope is required.
-If the envelope is not sufficiently waterproof, the air flow will not follow the planned routes and the heat recovery will not work correctly, resulting in a higher energy consumption.
+If the envelope is not sufficiently tight, the air flow will not follow the planned routes and the heat recovery will not work correctly, resulting in a higher energy consumption.

 In very mild climates, it is possible to build a passive house without heat recovery systems.
 In this case, if there is no ventilation system, the sealing is no longer that important.
 On the other hand, those buildings which are highly airtight but which do not have any ventilation systems are very likely to have poor air quality and excessive humidity.
 Good sealing is achieved by an appropriate design.
 It is important that a single airtight layer covers the entire building.